Last updated: July 2021

 The planning system was put in place in the 1940s to facilitate a coordinated approach to land use in the UK.
 It introduced the requirement to obtain planning permissions from local authorities for building works, and for a change of land use.

 With some exceptions (outlined below), the planning system controls what happens on the ground at airfields and airports.
-This includes, as examples, proposals to develop new hangars and terminals, extensions to existing runways, or the construction of new ones, such as the one currently planned for Heathrow Airport.
+This includes, as examples, proposals to develop new terminals, extensions to existing runways, or the construction of new ones, such as the one currently being planned by Heathrow Airport.

 The planning system has evolved considerably since the first planning act in 1947, and is subject to several Acts of Parliament, and a very wide range of policies and guidance that are out of scope for this short guide.
 However, keep in mind that legislation, policy and guidance that applies to proposed developments will differ depending on the scale of the proposals put forward and their impacts.